Umbria

 Umbria (/ˈʌmbriə/ UM-bree-ə; /it/) is a region of central Italy.
 It includes Lake Trasimeno and Marmore Falls, and is crossed by the Tiber.
 It is the only landlocked region on the Apennine Peninsula.
 The capital is Perugia.
-The region has 851,954 inhabitants as of 2025.
+With a population of 850,627, Umbria is the 4th least populous region of Italy.

-The region is characterized by hills, mountains, thick forests, valleys and historical towns such as the university centre of Perugia, Assisi (a World Heritage Site associated with St. Francis of Assisi), Terni, Norcia, Città di Castello, Gubbio, Spoleto, Orvieto, Todi, Castiglione del Lago, Narni, Amelia, Spello and other small cities.
+The region is characterized by hills, mountains, thick forests, valleys, and historical towns such as the university centre of Perugia, Assisi (a World Heritage Site associated with St. Francis of Assisi), Terni, Foligno, Norcia, Città di Castello, Gubbio, Spoleto, Orvieto, Todi, Castiglione del Lago, Narni, Amelia, Spello and other small cities.

 History

 Antiquity

 The region is named for the Umbri people, an Italic people which was absorbed by the expansion of the Romans.
 The Umbri, unlike the Etruscans, with few exceptions did not live in an urban society, but occupied small dwellings located in the Apennines.
 Pliny the Elder recounted a fanciful derivation for the tribal name from the Greek ὄμβρος (ombros, "a shower"), which led to the idea that they had survived the Deluge familiar from Greek mythology, allowing them to claim to be the most ancient race in Italy.
 In fact, they belonged to a broader family of neighbouring peoples with similar roots.
 Their language was Umbrian, one of the Italic languages, related to Latin and Oscan.
 The town of Gubbio houses today the longest and most important document of any of the Osco-Umbrian group of languages, the Iguvine Tablets, written in Umbrian at the turn of the 2nd and 1st centuries BC.
 The northern part of the region was occupied by Gallic tribes.

 The Umbri probably sprang, like neighbouring peoples, from the creators of the Terramara, and Proto-Villanovan culture in northern and central Italy, who entered north-eastern Italy at the beginning of the Bronze Age.

 The Etruscans were the chief enemies of the Umbri.
 The Etruscan invasion extended from the western seaboard towards the north and east from about 700 to 500 BC.
 They eventually drove the Umbrians towards the Apennine uplands and captured 300 Umbrian towns.
 Nevertheless, the Umbrian population does not seem to have been eradicated in the conquered districts.
 The border between Etruria and Umbria was the Tiber river, as testified by the ancient name of Todi, Tular ("border").